-Ring Sports specifications for Veterans: If any fighter in veteran division would like to fight in senior division must be in possession of all medical check-ups and certification declaring they are fit to fight and ask for a special authorization released by WAKO headquarters.
+Ring Sports specifications for Veterans.
+If a fighter in the veteran's division would like to fight in the senior divisions, they must first be in possession of all medical checks and certification declaring they are fit to fight and ask for a special authorisation released by WAKO headquarters.

 Art.
-11. Agreements.
+12. Agreements.